 Then, top it with the Cinnamon Sugar Mixture and allow it to cook for an additional five minutes or until it caramelizes.
 Once done, take out of the oven and cover loosely in foil or wax paper to keep warm as you wait to serve everyone else their breakfast!

-These muffins are just right for breakfast because they’re sweet but not overpoweringly sugary, and moist.
+If you need something sweet, you can’t go wrong with a muffin.
+Perfectly bite-sized, they make the perfect accompaniment to coffee.
+These blueberry muffins are just right for breakfast because they’re sweet but not overpoweringly sugary, and moist.
 They take about 30 minutes to prepare, giving you enough time before work.

 Preheat oven to 375 degrees.
 Grease muffin pan or line with paper liners.
 In a bowl, whisk together flour, baking powder, and salt.
 Set aside.
 In another bowl, mix eggs and sugar until light in color and thick in texture.
 Add melted butter to the mixture from the second bowl, whisking until well blended.
 Add flour mixture to the second bowl and stir just until combined.
 Stir in blueberries by hand with a spatula or large spoon and fill muffin cups about three-quarters full with batter (about one rounded tablespoon of batter per cup).